JunmuYOUN/JunmuYOUN/README.md

 ## Hi there 👋

+📫 jmyoun@khu.ac.kr
+🏢 KHAO 107, Kyung Hee University, Yongin, ROK

+✏️ School of Space Research, Kyung Hee University (on-going) 🎓 Department of Physics, The Catholic University of Korea (CUK) (B.S.)

+📰 Can we properly determine differential emission measures from Solar Orbiter/EUI/FSI with deep learning?
+(A&A)
+         ㄴ <doi.org/10.1051/0004-6361/202452304>

 <!--
 **JunmuYOUN/JunmuYOUN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.